 The instructions on how to complete each form are embedded in the relevant documents.
 Please note the following:

 - All students undertaking a study involving human subjects must complete the Faculty of Science Researcher Ethics Statement (downloadable as a Word Document).
 Please use the most recent form, and not one you have found elsewhere.

 - In all cases you need to provide enough detail in your proposal application to convince the committee that there are no ethical issues or that you can address these satisfactorily.
 Details required include the population (who, how many) you will use for your study, how they will be recruited, activities they will undertake as part of your research, and compensation to be given to participants, if any.
-If compensation will not be given please give a reason why not
+If compensation will not be given please give a reason why not.

 - Please note the default positions on anonymity of applicants and their rights (such as the right to withdraw from the study, or to request that their data is not used).
 Make sure to address these issues in the relevant section of the form, as well as the letter sent to each participant in your study.